carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 {: .output}

-The `.html` files and the uncompressed `.zip` files are still present, but now we also have a new directory for each of our samples.
-We can see for sure that it's a directory if we use the `-F` flag for `ls`.
+The `.html` files and the uncompressed `.zip` files are still present, but now we also have a new directory for each sample.
+We can see that it's a directory if we use the `-F` flag for `ls`.

 ~~~
 $ ls -F